sibot89/Absenteeism-Prediction/README.md

+# Absenteeism-Prediction
-# Absenteeism-PredictionIn this projec we want to predict absenteeism for a company employees.
+In this projec we want to predict absenteeism for a company employees.
 The problem is that which employee has the high probability of absenteeism?
 At first, we should clean data, check every single feature and change categorical variables to numerical variables using dummy variable technique.
 I use Logistic Regression implemented by SciKit-Learn for building the main model.
 At the end of this step I used pickle to create 2 files; 'model' and 'scaler' that have the main method of making prediction based on this implementation.